AndyWendt/conference-notes/2016/PNWPHP/panel-discussion.md

 A:
     - Expectations of the next generation for machine learning are going to be expected.
     - Using docker to do your testing, code quality, and improve other CI elements
+    - we will all need an appreciation for data science and machine learning
+    - Most places are just doing automated statistics and not machine learning
+    - Imagine async php